-The chickpea flatbread is a traditional and tasty street food or snack of Tuscany.
-It is like a very thin sort of pancake (about 0,5 cm wide), soft inside but with a crunchy crust, made with simple ingredients as chickpea flour, water, salt and extra virgin olive oil.
+The chickpea flatbread is a tasty traditional street food of Tuscany and Liguria.
+It is a sort of very thin pancake, about 0,5 cm wide, soft inside but with a crunchy crust.
+We make it with simple ingredients as chickpea flour, water, salt, and extra virgin olive oil.

-In Tuscany it is known with several different names.
+In Tuscany, we use to call it with different names depending on where you are.
 In Pisa and Versilia they call it “Cecìna”.
-Leghorn and province know it as “torta di ceci” or more simply “torta“.
-In Carrara it is called “Calda Calda” (hot hot).
-In Lunigiana and Garfagnana it is called “farinata di ceci” or “farinata“.
+Leghorn and province know it as “torta di Ceci” or more simply “torta“.
+In Carrara, they call it “Calda Calda“, literally “hot hot”.
+In Lunigiana, Garfagnana, and Liguria you have to ask for “farinata di ceci” or “farinata“.

-Few years ago my friend Jed from San Francisco bay came to visit me in Tuscany.
-After few days exploring the Tuscan best places, I thought it was a good idea to let him try the chickpea pie.
+I tell you a story to explain that.
+A few years ago my friend Jed from San Francisco came to visit me in Tuscany.
+After a few days exploring the best places, it was time to let him experience the taste of the chickpea pie.

-The chickpea flatbread has a round shape and is baked in a wood-fired oven, in a special copper pan, and once cooked it assumes a bright golden color.
-Some food companies offer a packaged pre-cooked version, ready to be heated, but of course it is not the same thing than preparing by you.
+The chickpea flatbread has a round shape and is baked in a wood-fired oven.
+The best is using a special copper pan.
+Once cooked it assumes a bright golden color.
+Some food companies sell a pre-cooked version, ready to heat, but of course, it is not the same thing as preparing by you.

-Before to bake, allow the mixture to stand for a few hours (from two to ten hours and even more), stirring occasionally to prevent the settling of the flour and dissolving the residual lumps.
+Before to bake, allow the mixture to stand for a few hours (from two to ten hours and even more).
+Stir it occasionally to prevent the settling of the flour and to dissolve the residual lumps.

 The Chickpea flatbread in a legend